garrandall/popular-music-data/tracks/rock-the-party-benzino.md

 Checking in the closet for my blue Velour suit
 Piping all around it wit the matchin' Timb boots
-Hop up in the wagon wit the 20 inch shoes on.. ohh Riding down the street wit a twenty G stack
+Hop up in the wagon wit the 20 inch shoes on.. oh Riding down the street wit a twenty G stack
 Shorty paging me saying "Zino where you at?"
-Look up in the mirror 5-0 up on my back it's - uh ohh Pull up in the spot smoking in the parking lot Everybody having fun niggas don't stop
+Look up in the mirror 5-0 up on my back it's - uh oh Pull up in the spot smoking in the parking lot Everybody having fun niggas don't stop
 Pray to God that I don't have to let the guns pop it's